cap-js/docs/cds/cdl.md

 true , false , null        // as in all common languages 11 , 2.4 , 1e3, 1.23e-11   // for numbers
 'A string''s literal'      // for strings
-{ foo:'boo', bar:'car' }   // for records
+`A string\n paragraph`     // for strings with escape sequences { foo:'boo', bar:'car' }   // for records
 [ 1, 'two', {three:4} ]    // for arrays
 ```